 I swapped out the lima beans for chickpeas because limas aren’t my favorite, plus I had chickpeas in my pantry.
 In true succotash fashion, I briefly cooked the veggies; the corn was sautéed in a touch of olive oil on the stovetop until it took on a little color (or if you prefer, you can char it on the grill or under the broiler); the red bell pepper and red onion were very shortly sautéed to slightly soften them, bring out the pepper’s sweetness, and mellow the onion’s sharpness.

 The real highlight of this dish is the roasted garlic dressing.
 After roasting, garlic takes on a mellow, almost sweet and nutty flavor.
 It’s perfect for smearing on fresh bread or crackers (really, it spreads like butter) or making into dressing for salads.
 It’s one of those things that once you try, you will think of 1,000 different things it would be fantastic on.

 A Note on Roasting the Garlic: I roasted my garlic in the oven but in the past I’ve also done it on the grill (wrapped in foil, just like the oven method I describe below).
 It’s finished roasting when it’s light caramel-colored and completely soft.
 It should actually just squeeze right out of its peel.

-1 ear corn, kernels cut off the cob (about 1 cup corn)
+- 1 medium-large ear of corn, kernels cut off the cob (about 1 cup corn)

-Preheat oven to 425F.
-Put the garlic (with peel still on) in foil, drizzle with 1 tablespoon of oil, and wrap securely.
+- Preheat the oven to 425F.
+Put the garlic (with peel still on) in foil, drizzle with 1 tablespoon oil, and wrap securely.
 Place the wrapped garlic on a baking sheet and roast until soft, about 40 minutes; cool, then peel.